GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ## Cache

 !!!
 Note
-    This step is not available if you are using LDAP Cache.
+    This step is not available if you are using LDAP Cache or you installed Shibboleth.

 !!!
 Note
     If OS of your gluu nodes is Red Hat, each node is needed to be registered to offical Red Hat repo.